timescale/docs/timescaledb/getting-started/data-retention.md

 # Create a data retention policy

 An intrinsic part of working with time-series data is that the relevance of data can diminish over time.
-New data is accumulated and old data is rarely, if ever, updated.
-It is therefore often desirable to delete old raw data to save disk space.
+New data accumulates, and old data is rarely if ever, updated.
+Thus, it is often desirable to delete old raw data to save disk space.

-In practice, continuous aggregates downsample the data, and then data retention policies discard historic raw data points.
+In practice, continuous aggregates downsample the data and then data retention policies discard historic raw data points.

 <highlight type="note">
-In the following image dropping data on the underlaying hypertable doesn't affect the continuous aggregate.
-As long as you do not refresh the continuous aggregate for time periods that you dropped data, your aggregate is unaffected.
+In the following image, dropping data on the underlying hypertable doesn't affect the continuous aggregate.
+Your aggregate is unaffected as long as you do not refresh the continuous aggregate for time periods where you dropped data.
 </highlight>

   <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/getting-started/continuous-aggregate-policy-retention.jpg" alt="Continuous aggregate with refresh and retention policies"/>